Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: A scalar of finite and small mass in gauge theory

-which is not zero in general.
-Indeed, only one particular case gives a zero variation :
+which is non-vanishing in general.
+The only case leading to a trivial transformation is

-Hence, there is only one parameter for the shift symmetry of the Wilson lines : only one shift symmetry.
-The only linear combination of the Wilson lines transforming with a shift and there being the Golstone boson is
+Hence, there is only one parameter for the shift symmetry of the WLs — only one shift symmetry.
+The only linear combination of the WLs transforming with a shift and hence being the NG boson is